woodRock/fishy-business/docs/source/xai_guide.rst

 .. code-block:: bash

-   python3 main.py train -m transformer -d species --xai
+   fishy train -m transformer -d species --xai

 Plots will be saved in the ``figures/`` subdirectory of your experiment run.